zvada/technology/docs/policy/software-support.md

 2. The "Next Action" field will be set to "SOFTWARE TRIAGE".
 3. The Software pseudo-user has an email list as its "personal" email address.
 This is: <osg-software-support-stream@opensciencegrid.org>.

-## Triage duty (Software staff)
+## Triage duty (Technology Area staff)

-All OSG Software Team members who are at least 50% on the software team will share triage duty.
+All OSG Technology Area Team members who are at least 50% on the will share triage duty (except Brian Bockelman).
 Each week (Monday through Friday), during normal work hours, there will be one person on triage duty.
 If you are on triage duty, this means:

 -   Watch the software incoming tickets. **If a ticket has not been assigned to a software team member, you assign it appropriately.** You are responsible for assigning all incoming tickets that haven't been assigned.
 This includes tickets that have arrived over the weekend or were not handled by the previous person on triage duty.
 -   If you can handle an incoming ticket, assign it to yourself and handle it.
 Leave the "software" user assigned to the ticket.
 Many tickets are common problems that most team members should be able to solve.